How Indigenous Knowledge Is Transforming the March for Science

 “Indigenous science holds a wealth of knowledge and is a powerful paradigm by which we understand our place in the living world.
 It is essential to the problems we face today and yet has been historically marginalized by the scientific community,” plant ecologist Robin Kimmerer (Potawatomi) said in a statement about last year's march.

-Following the success of the March for Science, indigenous organizers began “working to transform the march to a movement,” ethnobotanist Rosalyn LaPier (Blackfeet/Métis) said.
+Following the success of the March for Science, indigenous organizers began “working to transform the march to a movement,” ethnobotanist Rosalyn LaPier (Blackfeet/Métis), and chairperson of the National March for Science, said.

 LaPier, Kimmerer, scholar-activist Kyle Powys Whyte (Potawatomi), and ecologist Melissa Nelson (Anishinaabe) co-authored a declaration to endorse the March for Science while at the same time celebrating indigenous science as crucial to answering scientific questions.

-Note: Editor's note: A previous version of this article stated that Rosalyn LaPier is speaking at the national march in Washington, D.C.
-This is incorrect.